 What does taking the ‘Red Pill’ have to do with teaching English abroad?

 Whether you are a working professional or a university student, chances are that you have felt handcuffed at one time or another by contemporary culture that seems hellbent on turning everyone into either a victim or a villain.
 Maybe you are looking for an outlet or an escape.
 It might not be permanent, but at least temporarily.
-It could be that you just want to go someplace where you can be yourself and you can truly interact with not only another culture, but interesting people of the West as well.
-As I have said many times in this blog, teaching English abroad and living overseas in general is not for everyone.
+It could be that you just want to go someplace where you can be yourself and you can truly interact with not only another culture but interesting people of the West as well.
+As I have said many times on this blog, teaching English abroad and living overseas, in general, is not for everyone.
 However, if you are sincerely interested in the idea and would like to give teaching a shot, then why not teach abroad?
 Assuming you meet the qualifications of having a four-year degree and a TEFL certificate, you can not only financially support yourself, connect with another culture through teaching, but also have the chance to live in another country where the PC culture and victimhood does not dominate mainstream society.

 It can be an opportunity to experience something genuine, real and authentic.
 A chance to realize once again that the world is truly a beautiful place filled with interesting people regardless of race, ethnicity, nationality or background.
 Personally, I taught English in Japan from 2007 to 2011.
-The political insanity that exist in America today was not as prevalent then, but it was definitely there to some extent.
+The political insanity that exists in America today was not as prevalent then, but it was definitely there to some extent.
 As a graduate student at the time, despite my leftist leanings from an economic perspective, I still had to be careful what I said and who I engaged with when it came to political discussions.
 For me, living abroad was an outlet and it allowed me to grow as a person, and engage with other perspectives without being ridiculed or feeling that I had to constantly defend myself.
 I wasn’t there to get on my high horse and preach to the Japanese and other Westerns about the progressive agenda.
 I was merely there to experience something truly unique and I was fortunate enough to have had that opportunity.
 When I returned to the United States in 2011, I noticed a change in American culture and that nefarious change has become more noticeable now more then ever.